 Where are we now ?
 Well both through the need for money, and the joy of work moved up the career ladder and Ruth has been freed from the shackles.

 This does mean I don’t get the extra time I wanted with Daisy which does make me a little sad.
 I’m glad she’s getting full time parenting, I think that’s real important, and even though I’ve moved on and up, I have consciously stayed in an environment where leaving work at 4:30 is acceptable (i get in at at least 8:30 so don’t complain!) and taking work home is an exception not the rule.
-So I still get plenty of time each day.
+So I still get plenty of time each day, is easier now that I got a home care service from Care From the Heart AZ so I have more time for me and the kids.
 I’m not a arrive home at 6:40 and keep the child up sort of dad – I’m much more a get in and have Daisy climb all over me for a few hours type.

 Reading about the dads who spend more time off does make me jealous, and maybe one day I will get to a point where I can work maybe a four day week – but at the moment I also way-up how Ruth and I feel – and we are much happier and that must be a good thing for our kid(s).